smarthome-go/infrared/README.md

  A library used for interacting with infrared remote controls via Go.

 ## Installation / Setup
-To install the library, execute the following command
+To install the library, issue the following command
 ```
 go get github.com/smarthome-go/infrared
 ```